You Can Totally See Four Mykonos Beaches in One Day

 “The bus won’t stop here!” the driver quickly informed us.

-She was heading back to Mykonos Town having just dropped off some customers at Scorpios and she kindly offered us a ride back to town.
+She was heading back to Mykonos Town having just dropped off some customers at Scorpio’s.
+She kindly offered us a ride back to town.

-We arrived back at our apartment, exhausted, deflated and grateful for having returned unscathed - and having seen four beaches in Mykonos in one day.
-Success.
+We arrived back at the apartment, exhausted, deflated and grateful for having returned unscathed - and having seen four beaches in Mykonos in one day.
+Success?